China–Czech Republic relations

-China–Czech Republic relations or Sino–Czech relations are international relations between the People's Republic of China (PRC) and the Czech Republic.
 In 1919, official diplomatic relations were established between the Republic of China and Czechoslovakia.
-On 6 October 1949, the PRC established relations with Czechoslovakia.
+On 6 October 1949, the People's Republic of China (PRC) established relations with Czechoslovakia.
 In 1993, the Czech Republic was established and inherited the Czechoslovak treaty.
 The relations, trade and tourism between the PRC and the Czech Republic improved rapidly since the 1990s; and in the 2010s, agreements were made for more thorough economic improvements.
 Relations have deteriorated since 2018 as the Czech Republic has strengthened its ties with Taiwan.